dpbac/Forecasting-Walmart-sales-with-Azure/README.md

 ## Dataset

 ### Overview
-*TODO*: Explain about the data you are using and where you got it from.

 The dataset used in this project is a small subset of a much bigger dataset made available at Kaggle's competition [M5 Forecasting - Accuracy Estimate the unit sales of Walmart retail goods](https://www.kaggle.com/c/m5-forecasting-accuracy/overview/description).